hack3rmann/waywe-rs/README.md

 hyprctl dispatch exec "waywe-daemon path/to/your/default/video"
 ```

-Then use the `waywe` cli tool to control deamon's behavior:
+Then use the `waywe` cli tool to control daemon's behavior:

 ```shell
 waywe video path/to/your/video.mp4